 All vessels are partly financed by equity and partly by mortgage debt.
-The equity part of the investments has been secured and bank debt has been secured for the newbuilds with delivery in 2020.
-Credit approval for the bank debt related to the two vessels with delivery in 2021 has been obtained, however, this bank facility is subject to final documentation.
+The equity part of the investments has been secured and bank debt has been secured for all newbuilds.
 Refinancing risk is related to mortgage debt that falls due in March 2022, December 2023 and mortgage debt and bond debt that falls due in the years thereafter.
 In addition, the Group has an overdraft facility of USD 10 million, which is funding working capital that is renewed annually, first time being in December 2020.